By Steve Beauregard

 That being the case, the largest casino in the U.S. is the WinStar World Casino Resort in Thackerville, Oklahoma.

-The massive resort just north of the Texas border has over a half a million square feet of gaming space.
-It’s not the largest in the world by square feet, however if measuring by number of gaming machines, (slot machines, video poker, video Keno, etc.), WinStar claims that their 7,400 gaming machines make it the biggest casino in the world.
+The massive resort just north of the Texas border has just under 400,000 square feet of gaming space.
+It’s not the largest in the world by square feet, however if measuring by number of gaming machines, (slot machines, video poker, video Keno, etc.), WinStar claims that their 8,100 gaming machines make it the biggest casino in the world.

 Second on the list of top ten largest casinos in the U.S. is the giant Foxwoods Resort complex in southeast Connecticut, with 344,000 square feet of casino space, 4,800 slot machines, and 280 table games (including poker tables).

-Interestingly, Foxwoods used to have 6,300 gaming machines and 380 table games before downsizing due to the recession, and to free up space for more bars, clubs and restaurants.
+Interestingly, Foxwoods used to have 6,300 gaming machines and 380 table games before downsizing, to free up space for more bars, clubs and restaurants.

 Largest Casinos in the U.S.